 Insights into demand planning for accurate inventory purchasing

-Businesses have a couple options when it comes to purchasing or manufacturing inventory:
+Businesses have a couple options when it comes to purchasing or production inventory:

 - Purchase a bulk quantity of inventory, pay high holding costs until they sell through it, and risk not being able to sell it all or have products expire or become obsolete.